Taking inspiration from the design of the internet

 All messages exchanged will be serialised in JSON.

-- The Local Retail Network : For placing the order for food and,
+- The Local Retail Network : For placing grocery orders and,

-- The Final Mile Delivery Network : For picking up the food package from the restaurant and delivering it to the customer
+- The Final Mile Delivery Network : For picking up the retail order and delivering it to the customer

 One way to fulfill this use case is for the customer facing BAP to use the Local Retail network to order food while parallely accessing the final mile delivery network and place a delivery request as shown below,